 The Mayor’s Action Plan for Neighborhood Safety

-When Mayor Bill de Blasio took office in 2014, crime was decreasing across the City; but even as crime has dropped to historic lows over the past 20 years, the unfortunate reality is that violent crime persists in some neighborhoods.
+In 2014 crime was decreasing across the City; but even as crime has dropped to historic lows over the past 20 years, the unfortunate reality is that violent crime persists in some neighborhoods.

 In response to a spike in violence in public housing, the administration took a deeper look at a number of economic and social stressors including poverty, unemployment, rent burden, asthma and diabetes, assault hospitalizations and premature mortality.
 This effort pinpointed 15 public housing developments that historically led New York City in indicators of concentrated disadvantage and also accounted for 20% of violent crime in the City’s public housing.
 Not coincidentally, these neighborhoods also suffered from neglected parks, poor access to healthy food, and struggling commercial corridors.